Well Sh*t

 Like not needing to be useful to be worthy.

-How she didn’t flinch when I ran out of answers.
+I think back to that teacher and how she didn’t flinch when I ran out of answers.

 How she already knew: Freedom begins when the script ends.